wholroyd/unirest-net/README.md

   .asJson<MyClass>();
 ```

 Requests are made when `as[Type]()` is invoked, possible types include `Json`, `Binary`, `String`.
-If the request supports this, a body  can be passed along with `.body(String)` or `body<T>(T)` to serialize an arbitary object to JSON.
-If you already have a dictionary of parameters or do not wish to use seperate field methods for each one there is a `.fields(Dictionary<string, object> parameters)` method that will serialize each key - value to form parameters on your request.
+If the request supports this, a body  can be passed along with `.body(String)` or `body<T>(T)` to serialize an arbitrary object to JSON.
+If you already have a dictionary of parameters or do not wish to use separate field methods for each one there is a `.fields(Dictionary<string, object> parameters)` method that will serialize each key - value to form parameters on your request.

 `.headers(Dictionary<string, string> headers)` is also supported in replacement of multiple header methods.